-Today, Jim Tobalski from Wandering Rose Travels is here to tell us about an unique off-the-beaten-path destination that’s every bit as majestic as the Grand Canyon.
+Guest writer Jim Tobalski, from Wandering Rose Travels, is here to tell us about a unique off-the-beaten-path destination that’s every bit as majestic as the Grand Canyon.
 You’re going to love his tips for exploring Pictured Rocks National Lakeshore in Michigan.

 How to visit Pictured Rocks National Lakeshore